calint/osca/howto-ubuntu/0-readme.txt

 --------------------------
 this will launch '~/.xsession' at login

-to enable tap and natural scrolling see '1-after-login.sh'
+* to enable tap and natural scrolling see '1-after-login.sh'

+* press Fn+Esc will toggle between enabling/disabling Fn-key functions.

-packages:
+* packages:
-sudo apt install mousepad thunar libinput-tools
+sudo apt install mousepad thunar libinput-tools xbacklight